What Is A Tropical Climate?

 Enjoy warm weather year-round and never worry about shoveling snow again.
 Those cold winter nights that begin unreasonably early in the afternoon never feel further away than when you’re stepping into the tropical sunshine in mid-January.

 What Are The Downsides To A Tropical Climate?

 It’s not all hammocks and ice-cold coconut water though, there are some disadvantages to this climate.
 Perhaps the biggest one is bugs.
 During the rainy season, mosquitoes are a constant menace and seem to have a preference for non-native blood.

 Humidity is another disadvantage.
 During the summer, there is generally a warm summer breeze to take the edge off the intense heat.
 This breeze tends to disappear during the rainy season, though.
 If you plan to live in the tropics, be sure to budget for air conditioning.

 Panama offers everything you can expect from a tropical lifestyle plus one extra bonus… the chance to live in a big and modern city.
-Of course, you’ll find tropical beaches, rain forests, and a huge diversity of flora and fauna.
+Of course, you’ll find tropical beaches, rain forests, and a huge range of flora and fauna.
 But, Panama City is also one of the world’s most important and fastest growing cities in all of Latin America.

 It’s known as the Hub of the Americas—a major trade, business, and finance sector.
 Thanks to business-friendly regulations, Panama has transformed into one of the best places in the world for companies.